There are three types of odds you’ll come across while doing your research and making bets across online sportsbooks:

 The majority of odds you’ll see in legal and regulated online sportsbooks in Canada will be decimal odds, but in some instances you may encounter one of the others.

 In Canada, the majority of odds you’ll see are decimal odds since they’re currently used in situations like the provincial sports lotteries.
 Most private online sportsbooks and apps that open up shop in Canada, like the DraftKings Canada app or the MGM Canada app, will use decimals as well, despite most being based in the United States.

 Decimal odds are becoming very popular, however, and are considered the easiest to use.
 Fractional odds are a little more confusing, but they are pretty common in such things as horse racing and similar events.

-American odds are kind of its own thing, and can sometimes be difficult to calculate.
+American odds are kind of their own thing, and can sometimes be difficult to calculate.
 Many experts have argued that the American system should focus more on the decimal system, which is considered superior in many ways.
-There has been little sign of any movement in that regard however.
+There has been little sign of any movement in that regard, however.